ajbogh/node-image-farmer/README.md

 production setup it is highly recommended to put thubmnailing of images behind some sort of proxy/cache.
 Viable options include:

-- Enabling the integrated disk-based cache provided by Connect-Thumbs.
+- Enabling the integrated disk-based cache provided by node-image-farmer.
 You can do this by passing custom `tmpCacheTTL` configuration variable when initializing Thumbs.
 This variable is set in seconds and is 0 by default.
 Setting it to values greater than 0 enables caching.
 - Put [Varnish](https://www.varnish-cache.org/) in front of the thumbnail URLs